PlaidCloud/website/content/en/docs/concepts/workloads/pods/disruptions.md

 of each other.
 This separation of responsibilities may make sense in these scenarios:

-- when there are many application teams sharing a Kubernetes cluster, and there is natural specialization of roles
+- when there are many application teams sharing a PlaidCloud cluster, and there is natural specialization of roles
 - when third-party tools or services are used to automate cluster management